shihankanungo/shihankanungo.github.io/quotes.md

 > "It is our choices, Harry, that show what we truly are, far more than our abilities." --- J.K.
 Rowling, <i>Harry Potter and the Chamber of Secrets</i>

 > "We all die.
-The goal isn't to live forever, the goal is to create something that will." --- Chuck Palahniuk
+The goal isn't to live forever, it is to create something that will." <br>
+--- Chuck Palahniuk

 > "We don't see things as they are, we see them as we are." -- Anaïs Nin